-All the latest news about BAFTA Brits to Watch from the event itself on 9 July to the ongoing legacy of the project beyond.
+All the latest news about BAFTA Brits to Watch from the inaugural event on 9 July 2011 and beyond.

 19 July 11

 We've set up a group on LinkedIn bringing together those who attended the event in Los Angeles on 9 July.
 The group provides a platform for conversation, discussion and networking for all those who wish to stay in touch.

 We hope to build upon the event to establish a lasting Brits to Watch legacy, supporting BAFTA's selected emerging talents as their careers continue to flourish.